kublr/demos/demo9-jupyter-pyspark/README.md

       cut -d/ -f 2)
 ```

-If you've deployed HDFS as described above, there should be 2 name nodes.
+If you've deployed HDFS as described above, there should be two name nodes.
 Let's check them:

 ```bash